-Providing a wealth of courses and clear progression routes, Selby College offers A Levels, Vocational courses, Apprenticeships, Higher Education, Adult Learning and Professional Courses for Employers.
+Providing a wealth of courses and clear progression routes, Selby College offers A Levels, T Levels, Vocational courses, Apprenticeships, Higher Education, Adult Learning and Professional Courses for Employers.

 Established in 1984, the College today employs more than 200 teaching and support staff.
 Following a £35m investment in its state of the art campus, Selby College boasts some of the most up-to-date facilities of any education provider in the area.

 Selby College is also playing a leading role alongside other local institutions in the development of the Yorkshire & Humber Institute of Technology, which is one of twelve of its kind across the country designed to increase higher-level technical skills for employers.